ga4gh/ga4gh-schemas/doc/protocol.rst

 Binary message encoding
 ~~~~~~~~~~~~~~~~~~~~~~~

-Message may be encoded in an efficient binary format using
+Data objects may be encoded in an efficient binary format using
 Protocol Buffers V3 binary encoding format.
 Each message is
 preceded by a 32-bit byte length written in network byte order,
 followed by the message bytes.